Sup2point0/Assort/Bloons/monkey knowledge.md

 - Guided Magic allows Necromancer and Prince of Darkness to spawn Zombie bloons from different locations depending on targeting priority.
 - Arcane Spike can pop Purple bloons.
-- Hot Target: Fireball prioritizes Lead bloons.
+- Hot Target – Fireball prioritizes Lead bloons.
 - Wall of Fire can set MOAB-class bloons on fire.
 - Shimmer activates more often.
-- Tunnels of the Undead: Necromancer and Prince of Darkness can spawn Zombie bloons when bloons are popped in range of other Necromancers.
+- Tunnels of the Undead – Necromancer and Prince of Darkness can spawn Zombie bloons when bloons are popped in range of other Necromancers.
 - Sun Avatar costs $3000 less cash.
 - Robo Monkey's arms can be set to any targeting priority.
 - Tech Terror and The Anti-Bloon's activated abilities can knock back MOAB-class bloons, except BADs.